Browse approved programs, read student evaluations, and learn about petitioning

 DACA (including DACA-eligible) and undocumented students may also want to consider a semester at another U.S. institution.
 Domestic study is an excellent way to experience a different academic culture and the Study Abroad Office can assist students in finding a college or university that offers regional cultural differences that would enhance the student's educational experience.

-The faculty Committee on International Education, under guideance from the Study Abroad Office, has carefully chosen a robust list of programs that are pre-approved for credit and aid transfer.
-Not all study abroad programs are of equal quality and Amherst wants your study abroad experience to have strong academic and cultural components.
+The faculty Committee on Global Education, under guideance from the Global Education Office, has carefully chosen a robust list of programs that are pre-approved for credit and aid transfer.
+Not all study away programs are of equal quality and Amherst wants your study away experience to have strong academic and cultural components.
 Students who are interested in a program not currently on the approved program list must have strong academic reasons as to why they want to petition.
 Students may only petition one program.

 Checklist and timeline for petitioning:

-- Meet with an adviser in the Study Abroad Office.
-You must discuss the program you intend to petition with either the Director of Education Abroad or the Education Abroad Coordinator at least two weeks in advance of the petition deadline (see below).
+- Meet with an adviser in the Global Education Office.
+You must discuss the program you intend to petition with either the Director or Assistant Director of the Global Education Office at least two weeks in advance of the petition deadline (see below).
 Come prepared with a strong argument as to why the non-approved program is the best fit for your personal and academic interests.
-Also be sure that the program meets our expectations for study abroad and, if it does not, be prepared to outline why an exception should be made for you.
+Also be sure that the program meets our expectations for study away and, if it does not, be prepared to outline why an exception should be made for you.
 Just because a student has successfully petitioned a program before you does not mean that it will be an automatic approval for you.

 - Complete the petition.
 After your meeting with one of us and if petitioning is recommended, you will then be provided with the petition form and instructions for submission.
 This includes sharing the name(s) of your major adviser(s) and a faculty member who will be contacted by us to write a letter of support for your petition.
 You do not need to request formal letters of recommendation, but only notify them they will be contacted by us.
 We expect you will share your petition with them.